Uditmathur2604/Infosys-Springboard-Food-Brand-Project/README.md

 # Infosys Springboard Food Brand – Understanding Customer Trends Project

 ## Project Overview
 This project analyzes survey, review, and social media data to understand customer preferences, sentiment, and product-level performance for a food brand.
-The goal is to deliver actionable business insights via interactive Power BI dashboards and custom DAX measures that combine operational, sentiment and revenue metrics.
+The goal is to deliver actionable business insights via interactive Power BI dashboards and custom DAX measures that combine operational, sentiment, and revenue metrics.
+All work is delivered by Team 5:
+- Samvedita Bisariya
+- Udit Mathur
+- Hema Latha
+- Dipa Majumder

 ## Contents